 does not contain personal information, cannot be traced back to you, and

 Advertising and social media cookies (including cookies from trusted

 partners) enable us to personalize our advertising campaigns, and enable you to share on social media.

 Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the Botswana & Namibia guide.

 Anthony is a renowned Africa expert and author of the Botswana & Namibia Lonely Planet guide.

 Anthony is the author of the Botswana & Namibia Lonely Planet guide.

-In our opinion, Botswana, as well as Mokolodi, are safe to visit.
+In our opinion, Botswana, as well as Mokolodi Nature Reserve, are generally safe to visit.

-Your travel clinic or local doctor can give you direction on which vaccinations may be required before a visit to Botswana.
+Your travel clinic or local doctor can give you information on which vaccinations are recommended before a visit to Botswana.
 There are no major health concerns in Botswana, especially for people on safari.
 Mokolodi lies in a no-risk malaria zone, but if you are visiting other parts of the country, particularly in the north, then we’d recommend you take antimalarials.
 The malaria risk is highest during the rainy season.